tim-roberts1/tva/website/docs/development/getting-started/support.md

 - Please follow the issue template.
 - Please begin the title with '[type]' if the template did not provide one, and use a succint description that helps others find similar issues.
-  - "Button doesn't work" ❌
+  - "Button doesn't work" :x:
-  - "[feature]: add support for Button with..." ✅
+  - "[feature]: add support for Button with..." :white_check_mark:
 - Please don't group multiple issues in a single topic - each should have it's own issue instead.
 - Please don't comment "+1" on an issue.
 It spams the maintainers and doesn't help move the issue forward.
-Use Github reactions instead (👍).
+Use Github reactions instead (:thumbsup:).

 ## Blog